Are you using an Excel spreadsheet—or worse, several disconnected Excel spreadsheets—to handle your bug tracking process?

 Centralization injects confidence into your team’s bug-squashing approach.
 With a centralized system, everyone contributes data about bugs in the same place, through the same forms, in the same way.
 This means that employees can rely on accessing the most up-to-date information through every step of the process.
 That’s a considerable improvement over the piecemeal approach.

 Increased standardization adds commonality to the way your team registers bugs, ensuring each entry provides all the necessary information.
-When everyone is required to identify bugs in the same complete, detailed manner, teams deal with less frustration and wasted time trying to figure out what another member meant in an email.
+When everyone is required to identify bugs in the same complete, detailed manner, teams deal with less frustration and waste time trying to figure out what another member meant in an email.

 True visibility can significantly enhance the way your team communicates.
 When everyone can see the status of every bug at any given time, including who is working on what, your team will begin to collaborate more, approach issues with more insight and begin to notice patterns that can help them predict where new bugs might soon occur.